Released: 26 September 1969 (UK), 1 October 1969 (US)

 George Harrison: vocals, lead guitar, handclaps

-John Lennon: guitar, piano
+John Lennon: piano

 Paul McCartney: backing vocals, bass, handclaps